krivenko/triqs-realevol/c++/exprtk/readme.txt

      ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-[02 - EXAMPLE EXPRESSIONS]
+[SECTION 02 - EXAMPLE EXPRESSIONS]
-The  following  is  a  short listing  of  the  types  of  mathematical
+The following is  a short listing  of infix format  based mathematical
 expressions that can be parsed and evaluated using the ExprTk library.

   (01) sqrt(1 - (3 / x^2))